samuelfirst/talis/README.md

 The end goal is to generate a bot that can interact and chat like a "real" twitch user using NLP and the ability to attach and detach services on the fly.

+### Bot.py

-***Bot.py*** is the primary script ran inside of the python docker container.
-This producer connects to Twitch's IRC server and joins the specified channel located in your .env file.
+The primary script ran inside of the python docker container (or localhost with the ```-kh localhost:9092```).
+You need at least kafka and zookeeper containers launched.
+This producer connects to Twitch's IRC server and joins the specified channel located in your .env file (or the argument passed with ```-tc <channel>```).
 This producer pipes the chat messages into a Kafka topic assigned in the .env file.

-***Service: Spam*** is an example service that attaches to the Kafka Topic "twitch_messages" and processes and calculates unique messages in a N-range bin log of recent messages.
+#ervice: Spam*** is an example service that attaches to the Kafka Topic "twitch_messages" and processes and calculates unique messages in a N-range bin log of recent messages.
 It will send a message to "bot_messages" on Kafka with what text message the bot should send to chat.

+### Service: Wiki

-***Service: Wiki*** launching this service will allow chat to send questions to the bot with !q <question>.
-It will try it's best to parse the subject and return a response. ie. !q what is twitter?
+Launching this service will allow chat to send questions to the bot with ```!q <question>```.
+It will try it's best to parse the subject and return a response. ie. ```!q what is twitter?```

 You can view the other scripts in the AI folder.

 ![test image size](https://i.imgur.com/6jeuloa.png)

+### Service: Commands

-***Service: Commands*** launching this service will allow chat to send commands to the bot with !<command>.
-It will return a static response based on the input. ie. !git
+Launching this service will allow chat to send commands to the bot with ```!<command>```.
+It will return a static response based on the input. ie. ```!git```

+### Service: Twitch NLP

-***Service: Twitch NLP*** launching this service will have the bot talk in chat.
+Launching this service will have the bot talk in chat.
 You can pass in any DOC (corpus) file.
-In this case, the default is a Twitch Corpous.
+In this case, the default is a Twitch Corpus.
 It talks like a twitch user.
-Use --doc-file data/<file> to load a specific doc.
+Use ```--doc-file data/<file>``` to load a specific doc.
 A bible doc is also provided to speak the word of god (hehe).

+### Service: Clip Producer

-***Service: Clip Producer*** launching this service will have the bot create 10 second clips of the channel by pipping the stream data onto your PC (saves as an MP4).
+Launching this service will have the bot create 10 second clips of the channel by pipping the stream data onto your PC (saves as an MP4).
 It's currently hooks into the spam service to trigger, but is currently being rewritten.

+### Scripts: Send Command

-***Scripts: Send Command*** launching this script will allow you to type from the bot itself.
-Pass :join: <channel> to force the bot into a channel.
+Launching this script will allow you to type from the bot itself.
+Pass ```:join: <channel>``` to force the bot into a channel.
+It will join my channel and post the link to where it's going.
+The notification channel be dynamic in the future.

+### Scripts: Consumer

-***Scripts: Consumer*** launching these scripts relate to kafka output and testing.
+Launching these scripts relate to kafka output and testing.
+Run consumer_test to test a kafka topic for input and consumer_to_file to save a kafka topic for further DOC processing.

 ### To run: